Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 I purchased my ducklings about an hour away from my house, which ensured their ride home was as short as I could make it, and my ducklings arrived in good shape.

 In my experience, the number one killer of young ducklings is getting too cold, so giving them a place to warm up is very important.
+They need to be extra warm, especially during the first week of life.

+It can be very helpful to have a heat lamp for ducklings.
 The type of bulb you need depends on the time of year, and where you will keep your ducklings.

-During the winter, I raise my ducklings inside when it’s cold, and use a heat lamp for ducklings if it’s really cold outside (we have a drafty house) or a 75 watt bulb if it’s spring, and 60 degrees or so outside.
+During the winter, I raise my ducklings inside when it’s cold, and use a heat lamp for ducklings if it’s really cold outside (we have a drafty house) or a 75-watt bulb if it’s spring, and 60 degrees or so outside.

-To be honest, I prefer using the 75 watt bulb; the heat lamps get too hot, and if they fall, they can lead to a fire.
+To be honest, I prefer using the 75-watt bulb; the heat lamps get too hot, and if they fall, they can lead to a fire.
+It’s not ideal if a 75-watt lamp falls, but the metal lamp surrounding the bulb doesn’t get very hot, so a fire is less likely.

 I put the heat lamp in one corner of the brooder, and let them decide when they want to use it.
 Happy ducklings wander around and are curious, so let that be your guide to determine if they’re warm enough.
+If they start panting, your lamp is too hot.

 Your brooder can be as fancy or as basic as you like.
-I use a big plastic bin because they’re cheap and easy to clean, but you can make a brooder out of wood or metal as well.
+I use a big plastic tote because they’re cheap and easy to clean, but you can make a brooder out of wood or metal as well.
+It just needs to be sturdy and safe for your ducklings.

 You will also need a waterer and something to keep their food in as you raise ducklings.
 Equipment for chickens is fine, as long as the ducks can eat or drink from it, and keep their nostrils clear.
+Even a simple water bowl can work, but they will splash water EVERYWHERE.

 It’s best to allow them to have a deeper dish of water so they can easily dip their bills in.

-Raising Ducks: The Duck Feed
+Duck Feed

-Raising Ducks: Providing a Pool
+Providing a Pool

 One of the most fun things you’ll get to do as you raise ducklings is watching them swim and play in the water.